mnieber/dodo-commands/doc/how-it-works.rst

 How the Dodo Commands system works
 **********************************

-After following the :ref:`installation` steps, you have obtained a working Dodo Commands system directory.
-The installed system allows you to create new projects in the projects directory and work with them.
+After following the :ref:`installation` steps, you can create new projects in the projects directory and work with them.

 Creating a project
 ==================